MicrosoftDocs/azure-docs/articles/operator-nexus/troubleshoot-hardware-validation-failure.md

     ```

 * Model Check Failure (Model)
-    * Failed `Model` check indicates that wrong server is racked in the slot or there is a cabling mismatch.
+    * Failed `Model` check indicates that wrong server is racked in the slot or there's a cabling mismatch.

     ```json
         {